 - In Along Came Polly, Reuben's date with Polly is ruined because the restaurant she chose triggered his IBS.

 - This is pretty much the whole premise of the film Mystery Date.
-The main character borrows his bother's car for his date and finds a dead body in the trunk.
+The main character borrows his brother's car for his date and finds a dead body in the trunk.

 - Sandy is set up on a Blind Date that turns out to be a disaster in The Rebound.